thomasmf/nomenine/README.md

 <h6 ><a href="src/core/runtime/control_structure/if.py">src/core/runtime/control_structure/if.py</a></h6>

 <p>
-There are two main forms of if-statements in Nomenine.
+There are two main forms of if-statements.
 </p>